Institute of Ecumenical Studies: Journalism

-In Spring 2009, IESorganized the first all-Ukrainian competition for journalists entitled “Reporters in Hope in Ukraine.”
-The Program was inspired by the philosophy of French journalists in association with “Reporters of Hope” in France.
+In Spring 2009, IESorganized the first all-Ukrainian competition for journalists entitled Reporters in Hope in Ukraine.
+The program was inspired by the philosophy of French journalists in association with Reporters of Hope in France.
 The first Ukrainian competition received over 700 entries from every region in Ukraine.
 The second Reporters of Hope in Ukraine competition started in June 2010.

-Medical-Psychological and Social Support for People with Special Needs
+Medical-psychological and social support for people with special needs

 In 2010, IES established a specialization in the medical-psychological and social support for people with special needs.
-Upon graduating, students of the program receive a diploma from the “Lviv Polytechnic” National University, UCU, and the International Federation “L’Arche” in addition to their Master's of Ecumenical Studies degree from UCU.
+Upon graduating, students of the program receive a diploma from the Lviv Polytechnic National University, UCU, and the International Federation L'Arche in addition to their Master's of Ecumenical Studies degree from UCU.

-Distance Master’s Program in Ecumenical Studies
+Distance master's program in ecumenical studies

 In 2008, IED established the first ever Master's level theological ecumenical education through online instruction with the Distance Learning Master's Program in Ecumenical Studies.
 Study in this program takes place under the guidance of professors around the world.

-Social Activities
+Social activities

 IES has attempted to reach out to the community through several programs and events including the Ecumenical Social Week, Percentage Philanthropy, and the Initiative of Christians for Europe.